RaphaelChevasson/DPIM/code/README.md

 python -m torch.distributed.launch  --nproc_per_node $num_gpus training.py --pregenerated_data $dataset_out --bert_model $model_in --output_dir $model_out --epochs 40 --train_batch_size 16 --output_step 20000 --learning_rate 1e-5
 ```

+We recommand adjusting `--train_batch_size` to the max that don't get you a cuda (GPU) out of memory error.
+With big datasets, you might want to add `--reduce_memory` to load training data as on-disc memmaps if you get a non-cuda (CPU) out of memory error.
 See POINTER repo's [documentation](https://github.com/dreasysnail/POINTER) for more details on fine-tuning POINTER or training it from scratch.